b-laztornex/alternative-assets-api-/readme.md

    ```

-   - Build the API and MongoDB services:
+   - Build the API and MongoDB services prepending the enviroment to use, in this case development:

      ```bash
-     docker-compose build
+      NODE_ENV=development docker-compose build
      ```

    - Start the API and MongoDB services:

      ```bash
      docker-compose up
+     ```

+   - Run docker-compose config to validate if the .env file variable are being resolved correctly.:

+     ```docker-compose config

+        NODE_ENV: development
+        networks:
+          default: null
+        ports:
+          - mode: ingress
      ```

 5. **Preload Data**: